20100917 Poland 0177 300x200 Wieliczka Salt Mine, Poland

 You can also spend time in the private rehabilitation and wellness centre and enjoy the curative properties of the salt.
 Or you can book the conference centre for your next business meeting.

-At the end of the tour you can enjoy a meal in the underground Miner’s Tavern and, of course, you can by all of your salt related gifts in the salt mine gift shop.
+At the end of the tour, you can enjoy a meal in the underground Miner’s Tavern and, of course, you can buy all of your salt related gifts in the salt mine gift shop.

-The Wieliczka Salt Mine is an easy 40 minute public bus ride from central Krakow on line number 304 disembarking at the Wieliczka Kopalnia Soli stop.
+The Wieliczka Salt Mine is an easy 40-minute public bus ride from central Krakow on line number 304 disembarking at the Wieliczka Kopalnia Soli stop.
 You can also take one of the many private bus tours lead from the city centre.
+Here are a selection of tour options and skip the line tickets:

-Ticket prices are 65 PLN for foreign language tours (about 16 Euro) for adults.
-There is also a 10PLN charge to film or take photos while on the tour.
+Ticket prices are 89-94 PLN for foreign language tours (about 21- 22 Euro) for adults.
+There is also a 10PLN charge to film or take photos while inside.